Satisfactory Academic Progress Policy (SAP)

 Appeal Procedures for All Students

 Federal regulations allow for students to appeal their loss of financial aid if there were circumstances which prevented satisfactory academic progress (SAP).
+The deadline to submit an appeal is the first day of the term.
+Appeals received after the first day will be considered late and reviewed on a case by case basis.
 Such circumstances are considered to be significant life experiences and can be verified by documentation from a third party.

 Examples of reasons to appeal are student illness or injury, serious illness or death of a family member (parent, grandparent or brother/sister), exceeded timeframe (attempted > 150% of the published credits required for your degree).